w3f/polkadot-wiki/docs/learn/learn-transaction-fees.md

 The runtime only returns weights if the difference between the assigned weight and the actual weight calculated during execution is greater than 20%.

-Checkout some examples of how various weights are gauged in the Polkadot runtime for several different types of operations:
+Checkout some examples of how various weights are gauged in the
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} runtime for several different types of operations:

 - [request_judgement](https://spec.polkadot.network/#sect-practical-examples) - from the identity
   pallet, allows users to request judgement from a specific registrar